Bluebirds bring colour, song and joy to Black Mountain

 It is critically important that these birds not be disturbed, so please do not approach any of the nesting boxes, and always keep your dogs on leashes.
 We have put together this page to help you better understand the bluebird nesting project -- its history, purpose, challenges and results.

-To read Carol Millar's 2020 Bluebird watch diary click here
+To read Carol Millar's Summary of the Bluebird Watch for 2020, click here.

 The Bluebird Project on Black Mountain

 Black Mountain - sntsk’il'ntən Regional Park boasts a variety of habitats, most notably a large expanse of precious grasslands — the kind of open area where bluebirds are most likely to nest.
 While bluebird populations have been severely threatened across British Columbia, the diligence of a handful of local volunteers has helped boost the populations of these beautiful birds.

 About 20 years ago, people noticed that the bluebird population on Vancouver Island had declined so much that the bird was considered locally extinct.
 The evidence pointed to invasive bird species (starlings), pesticide use, a shortage of dead trees for natural nesting, and a loss of grasslands as the contributing factors in this unfolding tragedy.

 Fortunately, a determined group of people set up special nesting boxes, which helped reestablish a bluebird population.
 This success encouraged others: There are more than 5,000 bluebird nest boxes in British Columbia today.

 Some years ago, bird lovers Doreen and Lou Wirenga set up a “bluebird trail”, which is a series of nesting boxes along a line of fencing, in what is now Black Mountain Regional Park.
 They had some success, but the work of monitoring and safeguarding the boxes was proving too much.
 In response, members of Friends of Black Mountain took up the torch and have been installing and monitoring new boxes in the park for the past five years.